Serge Koussevitzky: Personal life

 His nephew Faviy Adolfovich Koussevitzky, known professionally as Fabien Sevitzky, was music director of the Indianapolis Symphony Orchestra from 1937 until 1955.
 Sevitzky changed his surname in order to mitigate accusations of nepotism against him.

 Koussevitzky died in Boston in 1951 and was buried alongside his wife Natalie at the Church on the Hill Cemetery in Lenox.
+His pet is buried at the Pine Ridge Pet Cemetery in Dedham.

 Champion of contemporary music

 Koussevitzky was a great champion of modern music, commissioning a number of works from prominent composers.
 During his time in Paris in the early 1920s he programmed much contemporary music, ensuring well-prepared and good quality performances.
 Among the well-received premieres were Arthur Honegger's Pacific 231, George Gershwin's Second Rhapsody and Albert Roussel's Suite in F.

 For the Boston Symphony Orchestra's 50th anniversary, he commissioned Copland's Ode, Prokofiev's Symphony No. 4 (which Prokofiev later revised), Paul Hindemith's Concert Music for Strings and Brass, and Stravinsky's Symphony of Psalms, as well as works by Albert Roussel and Howard Hanson.
 In 1922, Koussevitzky commissioned Maurice Ravel's arrangement of Modest Mussorgsky's 1874 suite for piano, Pictures at an Exhibition, which was premiered on 19 October that year and quickly became the most famous and celebrated orchestration of the work.
 Koussevitzky held the rights to this version for many years.

 In 1940, Koussevitzky commissioned Randall Thompson, then a professor at the University of Virginia and director of the men's Glee club, to write a new piece for performance at Tanglewood.
 Koussevitzky had a large-scale festival piece in mind, but with World War II underway and France having fallen to Germany, Thompson could not find such an inspiration.
 Instead, he produced his unaccompanied Alleluia – with the word sung 64 times in the Russian manner – which became his most frequently performed work.